wumpyproject/drc-spec/docs/README.md

 ## Authorship

-The first draft of this specification was created [Bluenix][Bluenix2] and was subsequently improved and finalized together with [Sammy][SammyWhamy] and [Luke Stoodley][Luke-6723] with advice from [Simon Beal][muddyfish].
+The first draft of this specification was created by [Bluenix][Bluenix2] and was subsequently improved and finalized together with [Sammy][SammyWhamy] and [Luke Stoodley][Luke-6723] with advice from [Simon Beal][muddyfish].